Harry Potter belongs to J.K. Rowling, not me.

 "I'm afraid I can't do…"

 "Stop!
-In the name of the Ministry of Magic you are under arrest, Professor Dumbledore!" shouted a voice from the doorway.
+In the name of the Ministry of Magic, you are under arrest, Professor Dumbledore!" shouted a voice from the doorway.
 They all looked to see Auror Hale, one of the people that had come to the school when Harry and Hermione were attacked by Snape and his Slytherins.

 The headmaster seemed completely shocked.
 "On what charge?"

-"Conspiracy to attempted murder and attempted murder of Miss Hermione Granger, for two," said Scrimgeour, who had now come into view.
+"Conspiracy to attempted murder and attempted murder of Miss Hermione Granger, for two," answered Scrimgeour, who had now come into view.
 "You are also charged with the use of the Imperius Curse on a Ministry employee, specifically Mr. Arthur Weasley, although that might be harder to prove."